-Thick, chewy fudgy homemade brownies made completely from scratch.
+These chewy fudgy homemade brownies are made completely from scratch.
 You will never make a box mix again!

 Chewy brownies have a dense structure, but still have a little crumb.
-Fudgy brownies are dense, with a moist, intensely chocolatey interior—somewhere between a chocolate truffle and piece of fudge.
+Fudgy brownies are dense with a moist intensely chocolatey interior—somewhere between chocolate truffles and piece of fudge.
 I like my brownies so rich and dense that it tastes like frosting you can eat in bar form.
 How delicious does that sound?

-The importance of chocolate.
-Brownies may be made with cocoa powder or solid chocolate.
-If using all cocoa powder, you typically will need more fat in the batter because cocoa powder does not contain the cocoa butter that solid chocolate does.
-Today, my brownie recipe uses mostly solid chocolate with a bit of cocoa powder.
+- Chocolate: Cocoa powder or solid chocolate are used in homemade brownies.
+If using all cocoa powder, you need more fat in the brownie batter because cocoa powder does not contain cocoa butter.
+My brownie recipe uses mostly solid chocolate with a little cocoa powder.
 Double the chocolate goodness!
-I prefer these brownies with semi-sweet chocolate, though milk chocolate would be just fine for a sweeter tasting brownie.
+Semi-sweet chocolate is best, though milk chocolate would be great for a sweeter brownie.
 I don’t suggest using unsweetened or bittersweet chocolate unless you love deep, dark chocolate.
-My taste testers found them to be too bitter using either of those chocolate options.

-Now, the flour.
-Like I mentioned above, I prefer my brownies chewy and fudgy!
-The fudginess in my brownie recipe relates to the small amount of flour.
+- Flour: Like I mention above, I prefer my brownies chewy and fudgy.
+The fudginess in this brownie recipe relates to the small amount of flour.
 More flour = a more cake-like brownie.
-Cakey brownies are just not my thing; I’d rather have giant piece of chocolate cake!

-Eggs do about 1 million functions in baking.
-From binding, to adding richness, to tenderizing, to providing structure and lift.
-My homemade brownie recipes uses 3 eggs, which give the brownies a tight crumb and melt-in-your-mouth tender, fudgy texture.
+- Eggs: Eggs perform about 1 million functions in baking like binding, adding richness, tenderizing, providing structure and lift.
+My chewy fudgy brownies recipes uses 3 eggs, which give the brownies a tight crumb and melt-in-your-mouth texture.

 Chewy Fudgy Homemade Brownies